-Instead I’ve gone back to square one to break it into a series of posts that, as a whole, should be a pretty good starting point for anyone getting into the hobby; but where to start?
+When I first took a run at a board game guide, I soon realised the futility of trying to squeeze everything into one post.
+Instead I’ve broken things up into a series of posts that should be a pretty good starting point for anyone getting into the hobby.
+So, where to start?

 - Where to start: 25 great gateway games

 If you’re looking to get back into the hobby, these are games that have helped thousands of people worldwide do the same.
 Everything from family to abstract to party games covered, from big box to small card games.